thoughtspot/thoughtspot.github.io/_includes/content/admin-portal/authentication-saml.md

 6. Fill in the parameters with the information you collected in the [Configuration prerequisites](#prerequisites).

 4. When the configuration is complete, download ThoughtSpot's metadata file, `spring_saml_metadata.xml`.
+This file contains the public key you need if you want to encrypt your SAML assertions.
 To download this file, navigate to `https://<hostname-or-IP>/callosum/v1/saml/metadata/`.
 The file automatically downloads.

 {% include note.html content="ThoughtSpot adds external users, or users that authenticate through SAML or Active Directory, to the <strong>all</strong> group by default.
 This group has no privileges.
 You must manually assign users to ThoughtSpot groups to give them privileges, such as <strong>can upload user data</strong>, or <strong>can manage data</strong>." %}